2005 Atlanta Falcons season

-The 2005 Atlanta Falcons season was the franchise’s 40th in the National Football League (NFL).
+The 2005 Atlanta Falcons season was the franchise's 40th in the National Football League (NFL).
 It began with the team trying to defend their NFC South division title and 11–5 record in 2004.
-The Falcons started 6–2, but injuries on defense caused them to finish the second half 2–6 to finish the season 8–8.
+The Falcons started 6–2, but injuries on defense caused them to finish the second half 2–6 to finish the season with a .500 record.

 Bright spots included the Falcons ending their Monday Night Football jinx by going 3–0, and on Thursday, November 24, the Falcons played on Thanksgiving Day for the first time in franchise history with a 27–7 victory over the Detroit Lions.
-On the next-to-last game of the regular season, the Falcons were eliminated from postseason contention with a 27–24 overtime loss against the Tampa Bay Buccaneers.
-The Falcons failed to improve over their 11–5 season, therefore finishing with a .500 record and once again failed to attain back-to-back winning seasons.
+On the penultimate game of the regular season, the Falcons were eliminated from postseason contention with a 27–24 overtime loss against the Tampa Bay Buccaneers.
+The Falcons failed to improve over their 11–5 season, once again failing to attain back-to-back winning seasons.